 Legal aid is a thing of the past in most personal injury cases.

-No win no fee is not an accurate term, and it does not tell you the whole story.
-The whole story might be boring, but until you have heard it you will not understand.
+No win no fee is not an accurate term, as it does not tell you the whole story.
+The whole story might be a little technical, but until you have heard it you will not understand.
 Your only question is “Will it cost me anything?” to which the answer will be “It depends.”
 So read the whole story and understand.
 Continue reading “No win no fee”